Revolutionizing Mixed Precision Quantization: Towards Training-free Automatic Proxy Discovery via Large Language Models: Approach

 \subsection{Automatic Proxy Discovery for Mixed-Precision Quantization}

 {\textbf{Proxy Candidate Generator.}} Let \(\mathcal{P}\) denote the set of valid proxies that satisfy the fixed input-output contract for mixed-precision quantization tasks.
 Specifically, each proxy must generate \textit{sensitivity scores} for convolutional layer channels and linear layers of neural networks—these scores directly guide the bit-width allocation process.
 At time step \(t\), given the current proxy population \(\mathcal{P}_t \ (\mathcal{P}_t \subseteq \mathcal{P})\), the Large Language Model (LLM) receives two types of inputs simultaneously: 1.
 A structured prompt \(\pi \in \Pi\) specifying the operation type (initialization, mutation, crossover); 2.
 A bounded context window containing existing proxies, including their natural language reasoning logic, executable code for sensitivity scoring, and historical bit-allocation performance.
+This input pair induces a context-conditioned distribution: